Young Einstein: Box office

 Young Einstein grossed A$13,383,377 at the box office in Australia.
 On release in Australia, it became the fifth biggest opening in Australian film history behind "Crocodile" Dundee, "Crocodile" Dundee II, Rocky IV, and Fatal Attraction.
 It grossed A$1.26 million in the opening weekend, despite being released in only three states.
 It was only the third film of 1988 to exceed the A$1 million mark at the Australian box office.
 Young Einstein became the tenth most successful film released at the Australian box office, after being the second most successful Australian film ever on release after "Crocodile" Dundee.

 In the United States, it debuted at No. 8 on opening weekend.
 US distributor Warner Bros., hoping for similar crossover success as "Crocodile" Dundee, spent US$8 million on a major marketing push.
 It continues to be regarded as a flop.
-It ended its US theatrical run at $11,536,599.
+It did, however, end its US theatrical run at a slightly profitable $11,536,599.

 The film has been released on DVD in region 1.
 The DVD is available in Australia by LA Entertainment.